 Finally, the Fashion Generator covers clothing, jewelry, miscellaneous accessories (like scarves), and shoes.

 Why was an item created in the first place?
 How old is it now?
 What condition does it appear to be in?
 What kinds of fabrics, metals, and additional embellishments were added to it?
 The generators let you know.
 They also provide ideas for minor magical effects, nonmagical benefits, and the kind of attention the item tends to get from people.

-Here's an example of what the generator looks like
+Here's an example of what one of the generators looks like:

-The generators can also serve players who are looking for ways to make their characters stand out.
-Maybe a character has a fanastic set of clothes, a special pair of shoes, a library of books, or a unique scroll case.
-Perhaps the player wants ideas for body modifications that a new character has undertaken, like a tattoo or piercing.
+The generators can also serve players and writers who are looking for ways to make their characters stand out.
+Maybe a character has a gorgeous set of clothes, a special pair of shoes, or a unique scroll case.
 Or maybe their character's home has a remarkable talking point, like a table inlaid with silver, a gift from a grateful patron the character once served well.

 Resources are free for personal use; please do not offer them for sale or claim them as your own work.